alukosdev/ccsp/reference/glossary.md

 The cloud service user has the legal responsibility for data processing that is carried out by the CSP.

 The cloud service user is also known as the *data controller*.
+==- Cloud Standards Customer Council (CSCC)
+The Cloud Standards Customer Council (CSCC) is an end-user advocacy group.
+It is dedicated to accelerating cloud's successful adoption, as well as to drilling down into the standards, security, and interoperability issues that surround the transition to the cloud.
 ==- Cloud Storage Administrator
 Focuses on user groups and the mapping, segregations, bandwidth, and reliability of storage volumes assigned.
 Additionally, this role may work with network and cloud administrators to ensure SLAs are met.
+==- Cloud Testing
+Cloud testing is load and performance testing conducted on the cloud applications and services, to ensure optimal performance and scalability under a wide variety of conditions.
 ==- Cloud User
 Someone using cloud services.
 It could be an employee of a company who is a cloud customer or just a private individual.

 !!!
 Not all cloud users are staff of cloud customers.
 Many cloud users are simply individuals who are using publicly available cloud services for their personal purposes, such as a person who has a OneDrive account to sync their data.
 !!!
+==- Cloud Washing
+The act of adding the name "cloud" to a non-cloud service and selling it as a cloud solution.
+==- Compliance as a Service (CompaaS/CaaS)
+Includes a variety of compliance services such as data encryption, disaster recovery, reporting, and vulnerability scanning.
 ==- Compute Parameters
 A cloud server’s compute parameters depend on the number of *CPUs* and the amount of *RAM* used.
 The ability to allocate these resources is a vital compute concern.
 ==- Confidentiality